Connections-Business-Directory/Connections/README.txt

 It is recommended to backup before updating.
 Requires WordPress >= 4.3.

 = 8.5.30 =
 It is recommended to backup before updating.
 Requires WordPress >= 4.3.

+= 8.5.31 =
+It is recommended to backup before updating.
+Requires WordPress >= 4.3.